3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-The three above relations represent the decomposition of Eq.
-(46) with respect to the variables $r$, $\vartheta$ and $\varphi$.
-Indeed, if one takes the summation of Eqs.
-(54), (55) and (56) we find Eq.
-(46).
+The three above relations represent the decomposition of Eq.~(\ref{3d-qlmotion-sphere}) with respect to the variables $r$, $\vartheta$ and $\varphi$.
+Indeed, if one takes the sum of Eqs.~(\ref{radial-qlmotion}), (\ref{theta-qlmotion}) and (\ref{phi-qlmotion}) he finds Eq.~(\ref{3d-qlmotion-sphere}).
 In fact, these equations describe the dynamical behaviour of a particle moving under the central potential, each one describes it in the corresponding coordinate ($r$, $\vartheta$ or $\varphi$).
+Note that only Eq.~(\ref{radial-qlmotion}) depends on the nature of the central potential $V(r)$ while Eqs.~(\ref{theta-qlmotion}) and (\ref{phi-qlmotion}) do not depend on it.
+However, they depend implicitly on the radial potential via the radial position $r$.

-Note that only Eq.
-(54) depends on the nature of the central potential $V(r)$ while Eqs.
-(55) and (56) do not depend on it.
-Then, Eqs.
-(55) and (56) can be studied whatever the nature of $V(r)$.
-This is not the case for Eq.
-(54).
-So, as an application of the 3D quantum law of motion (Eqs.
-(46), (54), (55) and (56)), we propose in the following sections to plot the trajectories of an electron moving under the action of the Hydrogen potential (Hydrogen atom).
-This will allow us to acquire a more comprehension of the 3D quantum law of motion.
+As an application of the 3D quantum law of motion (Eqs.~(\ref{3d-qlmotion-sphere}), ~(\ref{radial-qlmotion}), (\ref{theta-qlmotion}) and (\ref{phi-qlmotion})), we propose in the following sections to plot the trajectories of an electron moving under the action of the Hydrogen potential (Hydrogen atom).
+This will allow us to acquire more comprehension of the 3D quantum law of motion. \baselineskip {\bf 4.\ \ Classical trajectories of a particle moving under a central potential} 0.5\baselineskip Before plotting the QTs, it will be useful to present the classical Hamilton-Jacobi formulation of mechanics and also to plot the classical trajectory of a particle moving under the central potential.
+The Hamilton-Jacobi formulation is based on the CHJE.
+In the case of a central potential, the separation of the variables in the CHJE gives